 “The workshop was really awesome.
 Through this workshop I gained confidence to search and research on what I want to write and on what I want to know.”

-Comments on the workshop held in MBL Media School, Kozhikode
+Workshop held in MBL Media School, Kozhikode

 “I am a literature student.
 My knowledge about science is very poor.
 I thought that there is no need to study science.
 But after the workshop my attitude towards science changed.”